Hi there! I'm Subhankar

 Past Work and Events

-- I co-organized the 2025 NSF HDR Machine Learning Challenge on Anomaly Detection.
-Pre-print of the paper describing the Anomaly Detection Challenge is out now.
+- Co-organizer: 2025 NSF HDR Machine Learning Challenge on Anomaly Detection.
+Pre-print of the paper describing the anomaly detection challenge is out now.
 Check out our AAAI Workshop on Anomaly Detection in Scientific Domains.
+Anomaly Detection

 Current Projects